polkadot-fellows/RFCs/text/0031-corejam.md

 There are a number of Initial Validation requirements which the RcBA must do in order to ensure no time is wasted on further, possibly costly, computation.

-Firstly, any given Work Report must have enough attestation signatures to be considered for inclusion on-chain.
+Firstly, any given Work Report must have enough signatures in the Attestation to be considered for Initial Inclusion on-chain.
 Only one Work Report may be considered for inclusion from each RcVG per block.

 Secondly, any Work Reports introduced by the RcBA must be *Recent*, defined as having a `context.header_hash` which is an ancestor of the RcBA head and whose height is less than `RECENT_BLOCKS` from the block which the RcBA is now authoring.